-Problem Animals - under the SC Pest Management Plan 2012-2016 the term 'problem animals' refers to native fauna that are sometimes considered to be pests in some situations.
-All native fauna are protected species under the nature Conservation Act 1992 however in some circumstances management of certain species might be required.
+Problem Animals - under council's Pest Management Plan 2012-2016 the term 'problem animals' refers to native fauna that are sometimes considered to be pests in some situations.
+All native fauna is protected under the Nature Conservation Act 1992, however, in some circumstances management of certain species might be required.

-Problem animal issues on environmental reserves arise where the animal is occurring along the boundary and where customer complaints require a response to mitigate the problem.
-In contrast to pests, which are managed to reduce populations and impacts, management of native fauna on environmental reserves must be approached in all cases with an overarching goal of conservation of the species.
+Problem animal issues on Environmental Reserves arise where the animal is occurring along the boundary and where customer complaints require a response to mitigate the problem.

+In contrast to pests, which are managed to reduce populations and impacts, management of native fauna on Environmental Reserves must be approached in all cases with an overarching goal of conservation of the species.

 Often the most appropriate and effective strategies will involve changing the expectations and behaviour of the human neighbours and manipulating the environment in problem areas to make it less attractive as habitat.
-In exceptional cases management strategies for dealing with problem animals may include mechanisms that focus on individual animals or populations.
-Where this is the case, management must be conducted under a damage mitigation permit in accordance with the nature Conservation Act 1992.
+In exceptional cases, management strategies for dealing with problem animals may include mechanisms that focus on individual animals or populations.
+Where this is the case, management must be conducted under a damage mitigation permit in accordance with the Nature Conservation Act 1992.